-With increasing restrictions on smoking in public places, many people have bridged the gap between smoking opportunities with other tobacco products, such as smokeless tobacco or electronic cigarettes.
+While smoking rates have declined over the past decades, youth and young adults are increasingly using other tobacco products, such as smokeless tobacco or electronic cigarettes.
 Additionally, hookah bars have become popular, particularly among younger adults.
-Many who use these other tobacco products do not realize the dangers associated with their use (or, in the case of electronic cigarettes, the lack of long-term evidence to support their safety).
+Many users of these other tobacco products do not realize the dangers associated with their use (or, in the case of electronic cigarettes, the lack of long-term evidence to support their safety).

 State and local governments have the authority to regulate the use of these products.
-For more information, see our publications below or contact email@example.com.
+For more information, see our publications below or contact the Center at firstname.lastname@example.org.

 E-Cigarette Fact Sheet